top of page

 Can a narcissist change?

-With a limited number of exceptions (e.g. if they have sought personal development solutions and therapy), the covert or vulnerable narcissist generally can’t change.
-(Neurologically and biologically speaking, they can change – that level of neuroplasticity is entirely possible – but it requires such a high level of humbleness and self awareness, when they’re completely fixed and entrenched in their behaviour patterns, that they are unlikely to develop and maintain new, healthier behavioural patterns).
+With a limited number of exceptions (e.g. if they have sought personal development solutions and targetted therapy), the covert narcissist generally can’t change.
+(Neurologically and biologically speaking, they can change – that level of neuroplasticity is theoretically possible with specialised talk-therapy.
+But it requires such a high level of humbleness and self awareness, when the narcissistic individual is completely fixed and entrenched in their behaviour patterns due to their trauma responses, that they are unlikely to develop and maintain new, healthier behavioural patterns).

 The covert narcissist is also most unlikely to self-identify as such.
-Whilst they’re not necessarily mentally ill (although if an individual is diagnosed with narcissistic personality disorder – more likely occurring with an overt narcissist – they are considered to have a disorder under DSM-5 guidelines, described as functional impairment and psycho-social disability) – the narcissist’s brain, like all brains, has neuroplasticity that has seen their behaviour patterns become ingrained.
+Whilst they’re not necessarily mentally ill (although if an individual is diagnosed with narcissistic personality disorder – more likely occurring with an overt narcissist – they are considered to have a disorder under DSM-5 guidelines, described as functional impairment and psycho-social disability) – the narcissist’s brain, like all brains, has neuroplasticity that has seen their behaviour patterns become ingrained; in this case, typically as a trauma response from families of origin.

 What does this mean?
 Neuroplasticity is the ability of the brain to form new connections and pathways, and change how its circuits are wired.
 A child who drums from toddler age will, as an adult, drum exceptionally well without thinking about the process – it’s engrained in their ideomotor responses.
 But an adult taking the instrument up in later years will take longer to develop the new skills.
 Time and repetition count!
 Like the drumming prodigy who's been 'paradiddling' all their life, the adult narcissist has a lifetime of narcissist behavioural circuitry wiring in their brain that's difficult to change.